humbertusa79/PongGame/README.md

   * 1.- When the left wall is hit by the ball the score for player2 increment, when the right wall is hit player's 1 score is incremented.

 * Initial state:
-  * 1.- On game start the ball starts in the middle and moves in direction to the right wall.
+  * 1.- On game start the ball starts in the middle of the screen and moves in direction to the right wall.
+After that it starts again from the middle of the screen and moves in directionto the paddle of the player that scored last.
   * 2.- The scores increment by 1.
 There is no limit for now.

 * What's next: